knative/docs/docs/eventing/getting-started.md

     ```
     Where `<filename>` is the name of the file you created in the previous step.

-1. To deploy the `goodbye-display` consumer to your cluster, copy the YAML below
+1. To deploy the `goodbye-display` consumer to your cluster, copy the following YAML
 into a file:

      ```yaml